Chapter 14.09.260

 3. City Council Decision.
 City Council shall hold a public hearing to consider the application and Planning Commission recommendation.
 Following the public hearing, City Council shall approve, approve with modifications, or deny the application.

 4. Required Findings.
-The City Council shall make the following findings to approve a relocation/replacement application:
+The City Council shall make the following findings to approve a relocation/replacement application.

 14.09.260.120 Illegal Signs.

-Any sign installed in violation of any ordinance or law in effect at the time of its installation or that is currently in violation of the maintenance provisions set forth in Section 14.09.260.110.B, Maintenance, is an illegal sign and is declared to be a public nuisance that shall be abated pursuant to Chapter 8.10 of this code, Abatement to Public Nuisance.
+Any sign installed in violation of any ordinance or law in effect at the time of its installation or that is currently in violation of the maintenance provisions set forth in Section 14.09.260.110.B, Maintenance, is an illegal sign and is declared to be a public nuisance that shall be abated pursuant to Chapter 8.10 of this code, Abatement of Public Nuisance.

 (Ord.
 1972, Repealed and Replaced, 02/22/2022)